simphotonics/generic_enum/README.md

 Enumerations are ideal when we want to model *choosing* from a limited set of constant values.
 In Dart, the value of an `enum` resolves to a `String`.

-Generic Enum is a base class for creating generic classes with a fixed set of static constant instances.
-These classes appear to the user of the software much like a Dart `enum` would.
+`GenericEnum` is a base class for creating generic classes with a fixed set of static constant instances.
+These classes appear to the user of the library much like a Dart `enum` would.

 ## Boilerplate
 To create a generic enum class, say `DpiResolution`, follow these steps: